The Complete Guide To Treating Lice Naturally: Causes & The 10 Best Solutions

 Lice: Just reading the word is enough to make you start scratching.
-These itch-inducing bugs crawl around your scalp (or anywhere covered in hair) and spread quickly to anyone unlucky enough to come into contact with your infected head.
-Lice lay thousands of eggs and are notoriously difficult to get rid of.
+These itch-inducing bugs crawl around your scalp (or anywhere covered in hair) and spread quickly to anyone unlucky enough to come into contact with an infected head.
+These little critters notoriously difficult to get rid of.

 While lice don't discriminate when it comes to the age of their victims, young kids are most known for contracting (and spreading) a lice infestation.
 In fact, according to the American Academy of Dermatology, an estimated 6 to 12 million kids between the ages of 3 and 12 years old get head lice every single year.
 And a lice outbreak in a day care or a preschool or kindergarten class is enough to send parents into a panic.